tcouch/rsd-talks/technical/zacrosEASC.md

 Original plan:
 --------------

-To implement algorithm proposed by Lubachevsky
+Implement algorithm proposed by Lubachevsky

 * Algorithm is developed for Ising spin model
 * Each domain keeps track of a local time